-Note: The values X'04' through X'09' are defined for the Additional Bar Code Parameters (X'7B') triplet used with AFP Line Data; these values are not valid within a BCOCA object built for a non-line-data environment, such as MO:DCA and IPDS.
-Refer to the Advanced Function Presentation: Programming Guide and Line Data Reference for a description of the Additional Bar Code Parameters (X'7B') triplet.
+Note: The values X'04' - X'09' are defined for the Additional Bar Code Parameters (X'7B') triplet that is used with AFP Line Data; these values are not valid within a BCOCA object that is built for a non-line-data environment, such as MO:DCA and IPDS.
+See Advanced Function Presentation: Programming Guide and Line Data Reference for a description of the Additional Bar Code Parameters (X'7B') triplet.